maortiz1/IBIO4490/07-BSDS/readme.md

 # Berkeley Segmentation Dataset and Benchmark (BSDS500)
+In the script main.py is the code for the segmentation for the two proposed methods.
+And in matlab it is only needed to run plot_eval function, with the corresponding directories
 In this lab you will be testing your previously developed segmentation functions in a real and large segmentation database, the BSDS500.
 To add some extra motivation, you will also be comparing your methods against that of your teacher, can you beat him?

 ## Resources